deleonio/kern-develop-kit/CONTRIBUTING.en.md

 Thank you for your interest in contributing to this project!
 This guide will help you get started.

+# Contributing to the `KoliBri` theme `KERN UX-Standard`

+Thank you for your interest in contributing to this project!
+This guide helps you get started.

-## Setting up the development environment
+## Set up the development environment

 ### Prerequisites